The Voice of Merrill

 The Voice of Merrill is a 1952 British mystery film directed by John Gilling and starring Valerie Hobson, James Robertson Justice and Edward Underdown.
-It was written by Gilling, Gerald Landeau and Terence Austin.
-The film was made by Tempean Films, the company owned by the film's producers Monty Berman and Robert S. Baker, which between the late 1940s and the late 1950s specialised in turning out low-budget B-movies as unpublicised second-features for the UK cinema market.
-On its release however, The Voice of Merrill was recognised by its distributors, Eros Films, as unusually sophisticated and stylish for a B-movie, and was elevated to the status of co-feature in cinemas.
-It was released in the USA the following year under the title Murder Will Out.
+It was written by Gilling, Gerald Landeau and Terence Austin, and was released in the USA in 1953 as Murder Will Out.

 Plot

 A convicted female blackmailer is found murdered in her flat and suspicion falls on three men, all of whom the police believe might have had a motive: struggling author Hugh Allen was involved in a relationship with the dead woman; Allen's publisher Ronald Parker, who had been blackmailed out of several thousand pounds while she was in his employ, and playwright Jonathan Roach who knew the woman but is evasive about the exact nature of their acquaintance.
 None of the three can provide a verifiable alibi for the time of the murder, so Inspector Thornton decides to shadow them in the belief that sooner or later the guilty party will betray himself.

 Meanwhile, Allen has fallen in love with Roach's wife Alycia, who is tired of her loveless marriage, and the pair begin an affair.
 Roach is suffering from a heart condition and his life expectancy may be as little as a few months.
 He has written an episodic radio play, "The Voice of Merrill", which he wants to present anonymously and he agrees to Alycia's suggestion that Allen should be the narrator on the broadcasts.
 Alycia persuades Allen to go along with a plot to pass off the play as Allen's own work in an attempt to boost his career.
 Alycia then poisons Roach with his medications, trusting that his death will be attributed to his medical condition.
 But Thornton knows about her affair with Allen, and when Roach dies, Thornton has suspicions, and Alycia is horrified when he informs her that an autopsy will be carried out.
 Allen tells Alycia that he will confess to the murder rather than see her charged, but she attempts to dissuade him.
 When the autopsy results come back, they show that Roach died of natural causes, so the couple believe that they are off the hook.

 However, prior to his death, Roach had seen newspaper reports that Allen was the anonymous "Merrill", and was angry that Allen was not denying them.
 So he has set up an elaborate posthumous revenge, and, as the last episode of "The Voice of Merrill" is broadcast, Thornton realises that the storyline is pointing him towards the blackmailer's killer.